World Doctors Alliance

 The World Doctors Alliance is a pseudo-medical organization of anti-vaccine activists, COVID-19 denialists and conspiracy theorists which was established in May 2020 by Mohammad Iqbal Adil.

-The various claims made by the World Doctors Alliance have been widely rejected by the medical community and it is considered to be a source of misinformation regarding the COVID-19 pandemic.
+The various claims made by the World Doctors Alliance have been widely rejected by the medical community and it has been found to be a major source of misinformation regarding the COVID-19 pandemic.

 Claims

 The World Doctors Alliance has made various false claims regarding COVID-19 and vaccines which have been universally rejected by the legitimate medical community and described as "absurd, inarticulate, the arguments poorly formed, sentimental and fail to reference any evidence".

 Members

-The World Doctors Alliance is made up of twelve academics and doctors.
-A number of the members are either discredited in their fields, not qualified on issues related to virology or vaccines, or have been banned from practicing medicine in certain regions.
+The World Doctors Alliance is made up of twelve public figures who have been either discredited in their fields, deemed unqualified to comment on issues related to virology or vaccines, or banned from practicing medicine due to misconduct.